 Today’s article is the sixth in an ongoing series on antidepressants and depression.
 It’s long, so you might want to print it out or go grab a cup of tea.
 If you are visiting the blog for the first time, or you haven’t had a chance to read the previous articles, you might find it helpful to do so before diving into this one.

-The treatment of depression with drugs is based on the enormous collective delusion that psychiatric drugs act by correcting a chemical imbalance in the brain.
 As a result, a large percentage of the population has been convinced to take drugs in order to deal with the problems of daily life.
 Everything from break-ups to job difficulties to worries about the future have been transformed into “chemical problems”.

 The myth that depression is caused by a chemical imbalance has permeated public consciousness, changing the way we view our lives and ourselves.
 We have become, in the words of sociologist Nicholas Rose, a society of “neurochemical selves”, recoding our moods and ills in terms of the supposed functioning of our brain chemicals and acting on ourselves in light of this belief.